iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

 (delta) from the previous value of metrics.
 They're calculated between two different
 [Git references](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
-(commit hash, branch or tag name, etc.) for all metrics in the
+(commit SHA hash, branch or tag name, etc.) for all metrics in the
 <abbr>project</abbr>, found by examining all of the
 [DVC-files](/doc/user-guide/dvc-file-format) in both revisions.